 Reopening your business post-lockdown

-2020 has been a strange year, especially for business owners and self-employed people.
-As the world went into lockdown and businesses shut their doors back in March, our world changed overnight.
-As things start to open again, it's a great time to look at rebooting your business safely.
+The last year of lockdowns have been tough for business owners and self-employed people.
+As the world went into lockdown and businesses shut their doors, our world changed overnight.
+As things start to open once again following lockdown three, now is a great time to look at rebooting your business safely.

 There are plenty of things you can do to reopen as safely as possible – three of the key things you should do to reduce the risk of COVID-19 transmission include: